oracle-livelabs/apex/online-book-store-app/6-add-to-cart/add-to-cart.md

    ![App builder home page](images/pack-body1.png " ")

 ## Task 2: Create Application items
-In this task, you create application items which will be used while creating add to cart page.
-Application items do not display, but are used to maintain session state.
+In this task, you define application items to store session state information such as cart total, shopping cart items, and user details.

 Application items can be set using computations, processes, or by passing values on a URL.